ndleah/dvd-rental-marketing-analytics/README.md

 # Solutions
-> Finally, after we’ve combined all of our different datasets together into a single base table which we can use for our insights, this section will aim to cover those core calculated fields which we broke down in our first [Key Business Requirements](#Key-Business-Requirements) section of this case study.
+> Finally, after I’ve combined all of different datasets together into a single base table which I can use for our insights, this section will aim to cover those core calculated fields which I broke down in the first [Key Business Requirements](#Key-Business-Requirements) section of this case study.
 ## View the entire solution for this part [**here**](https://github.com/nduongthucanh/DVD-Rental-Co-Email-Marketing-Analysis/blob/main/3.-Problem-Solving) or
 [![View Data Join Folder](https://img.shields.io/badge/View-Problem_Solving_Folder-red?style=for-the-badge&logo=GITHUB)](https://github.com/nduongthucanh/DVD-Rental-Co-Email-Marketing-Analysis/blob/main/3.-Problem-Solving)